jetrails/autopilot-docs/docs/guides/custom-boot-hooks/index.md

 ```

 ### 3. Verify Execution Order
 The application runs scripts in ascending order based on their numeric prefixes.
-Scripts added to `/mnt/jrc-comms/hooks/boot.d` will be injected into script located in `/opt/jrc/hooks/boot.d` based on script prefix For example:
+Scripts added to `/mnt/jrc-comms/hooks/boot.d` will be injected into `/opt/jrc/hooks/boot.d` based on script prefix automatically.
+For example:

 - `05-mount-recovery-mount` runs first (found in `/opt/jrc/hooks/boot.d`)
 - `10-cluster-clean` runs next (found in `/opt/jrc/hooks/boot.d`)